elevont/prttl/README.md

 - Uses literals short notation for booleans, integers, decimals and doubles when it keeps the lexical representation unchanged.
 - Uses `a` for `rdf:type` where possible.

+... and more.
+A much more detailed account and reasoning behind what this tool does, can be found in [DesignDecisions.md](DesignDecisions.md).